On the convergence of dynamic implementations of Hamiltonian Monte Carlo and No U-Turn Samplers: Ergodicity

-\end{assumption} \Cref{hyp:lipschitz_hard}($h,\Kmax$) is nearly the same condition that is considered \cite[Eq (10), p.10]{Durmus2017-tf} to prove HMC ergodicity.
-We can relax the boundedness condition on the maximal integration time $h 2^{\Kmax}$ assuming additional regularity condition on $U$.
-To this end, we recall that a function $f: \Rset^d \to \Rset$ is said to be real analytic if it can be locally expanded as a power series, i.e., for every $x_0 \in \Rset^d$ there exists a neighborhood $\msv$ and a sequence $(P_n)_{n=0}^\infty$ of $n$-homogeneous polynomials\footnote{polynomials whose nonzero terms all have degree $n$} such that for any $x \in \msv$, $f(x) = \sum_{n=0}^{\infty} P_n (x-x_0)$.
+Instead of assuming a bound on the maximal integration time $h 2^{\Kmax}$ we may impose an additional regularity condition on $U$ in order to prove ergodicity.
+To this end, we recall that a function $f: \Rset^d \to \Rset$ is said to be real analytic if it can be locally expanded as a power series, i.e., for every $x_0 \in \Rset^d$ there exists a neighborhood $\msv$ and a sequence $(P_n)_{n=0}^\infty$ of $n$-homogeneous polynomials\footnote{I.e. polynomials whose nonzero terms all have degree $n$.} such that for any $x \in \msv$, $f(x) = \sum_{n=0}^{\infty} P_n (x-x_0)$.